Valay-2004/THM-Writeups/cryptosystem/index.md

 ```

 ## Installation

+`It's always better to use virtual environment for running`

 To run the solution script, you need Python 3 and two essential libraries: `gmpy2` for efficient large-number arithmetic and `pycryptodome` for RSA-related functions like `long_to_bytes`.
 Set up your environment with the following commands: